ajit-dherange/AWS_Host_Static_Website_in_S3_bucket/README.md

 ### Pre-requiaite:

-Dmain Name (canbe purchased from AWS)
+Dmain Name (can be purchased from AWS)

 ## I. Create Static Website